Roiqk7/Terminal-Chess/docs/gameStates.md

 ## GamePlay

-- `chessPiece` - Select a chess piece to move
+- `chessPieceSquare` - Select a chess piece to move
 - `chessSquare` - Select a square to move the chess piece to
 - `q` - Pause the game